QuantEcon/lecture-source-py/source/rst/tax_smoothing_2.rst

 -  In the second, the government redesigns the maturity structure of the debt each period.

-A Model with Two-period Debt and No Restructuring
+One- and Two-period Bonds but No Restructuring
 =================================================

 Let :math:`T_t` denote tax collections, :math:`\beta` a discount factor,